How Does A ‘Quaddie’ Work In Horse Racing?

 • 1 horse in each leg with $1 per combination = $1

-• 2 horses per leg boxed with $1 per combo = $16
+• 2 horses per leg, boxed with $1 per combo = $16

 • 3 horses per leg boxed at $5 per combination = $540

-• 20% flexi-bet on the above 3 horse boxed quaddie = $108
+• 20% flexi-bet on the above three horse boxed quaddie = $108

 As you can see, costs can range dramatically based on your selections and bet size.
-But even small 20c or 50c combinations can win big dividends.
-Building multiple low cost combinations is a popular approach.

-The quaddie dividend pool starts with the total amount of money invested into the quaddie for that race meeting.
 After the last quaddie leg, the total pool is divided by the number of winning units to determine the dividend.

 A unit is a single combination of selections.
 So a $1 quaddie bet would equate to 1 unit.

-If 100 winning units are sold and the pool is $50,000, each unit would pay $500 as the dividend.
+If 100 winning units are sold and the pool is $50,000, each unit would receive a dividend of $500.

 For example: